-Sealy is a well-known mattress brand that has been providing customers with supportive mattresses for almost 140 years.
+Sealy is a well-known mattress brand.
+It has been providing customers with supportive mattresses for almost 140 years.
 One key selling point of Sealy mattresses is the brand’s trademarked Posturepedic technology.

 Posturepedic, which Sealy developed with help from orthopedic specialists, is based on body weight distribution during sleep.

 Typically, you’ll sleep with your head in the upper portion of the bed and your legs in the lower section.
 That leaves your torso and hips — about half of your body weight — in the middle region of the mattress.

 Your lower back, spine, and hips are key areas in need of support during sleep.
 When your mattress doesn’t provide enough support, you’re more likely to wake with discomfort and pain.

 Beds with Posturepedic technology aim to prevent this problem with a reinforced mattress center.
 A layer of dense memory foam, plus extra coils in their hybrid beds, provides a sturdier mattress middle designed to promote better spinal alignment and more restful sleep.